benarcetinbilek/lastprojectjava/README.md

 - Java Development Kit (JDK) 8 or higher
 - An Integrated Development Environment (IDE) such as IntelliJ IDEA or Eclipse
-- A database system (e.g., HSQLDB, MySQL) and its setup (database connection properties, schema, etc.)
+- A database system HSQLDB

 ## Setup